 The Captain provides for the continuity of the operation of the Department in the absence of the Chief of Police.
 The Captain also oversees both the Patrol and Support Services Divisions and serves as the Department's Internal Affairs Officer.

-The Patrol Division is responsible for the preliminary investigation of calls for service, traffic enforcement, crash investigation and general community services.
-The Patrol Division is divided into four patrol squads that work twelve hour shifts in a Pitman schedule (2 on, 2 off, 3 on, 2 off, 2 on, 3 off) that rotates between day shift and night shift assignments after every four weeks.
+The Patrol Division is responsible for the preliminary investigation of all calls for service, traffic enforcement, crash investigation and general community services.
+The Patrol Division is divided into four patrol squads that work twelve hour shifts in a Pitman schedule (2 on, 2 off, 3 on, 2 off, 2 on, 3 off) that rotates between day shift and night shift assignments every four weeks.
 Each Patrol Squad is also supervised by a Patrol Sergeant.

-The Support Services Division is responsible for follow-up investigation, department records, school resources, traffic complaints, animal control and community policing, as well as the maintenance of all departmental equipment.
+The Support Services Division is responsible for follow-up investigations, department records, school resources, traffic complaints, animal control and community policing, as well as the maintenance of all departmental equipment.
 The Support Services Division is comprised of the Detective Bureau (follow-up investigations), the Administrative Specialist (care and maintenance of equipment), the Community Services Bureau (Community Services, School Resource Officers and School Security Officers) and the Special Services Bureau (Records Bureau, Animal Control, Traffic Safety and Parking Enforcement).

 (back to top)